 Sessions will also resume at Robert French on Saturday, April 3rd.
 This includes Pre CanSkate, CanSkate, and Synchro.

-At this time parents will only be permitted during our CanSkate Session.
-Exceptions will be made for our younger Star and Synchro skaters if needed.
+At this time 1 spectator per skater will be permitted during our CanSkate Session; 2 spectators per skater will be permitted for Star and Synchro sessions.
 Volunteer sign up sheet was previously sent for those that want to volunteer during their child’s session, but you can access it here if you did not receive and would like to sign up:

 Some important reminders;